mcascone/aha-vsts/README.md

-# API commands used to integrate VSTS and Aha! in ways the native integration doesn't do.
+# API commands to integrate VSTS and Aha! in ways the native integration doesn't do.

 ## Workflow:
 1. Get the Aha release you want to add the new feature to.